 Students may also bring essays that have been graded to identify patterns and improve their skills.

-For more information, please contact Writing and Tutoring Services by email at writing@tyndale.ca or academictutoring@tyndale.ca, or by phone at 416.226.6620 ext.
+For further details, visit the Writing and Tutoring Services website or contact academictutoring@tyndale.ca, writing@tyndale.ca, or by phone at 416.226.6620 ext.
 2179.

 Accessibility Services